GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Description

-Although the previous step already created a temporary repository, we want our own to control its various aspects.
+Although the previous step already created a container registry managed by Cloud Run, we want our own to control its various aspects.
 Create a new standard Artifact Registry in `us-central1`.
-Build the container locally (using the provided `Dockerfile`) and push it to the newly created Artifact Registry.
+Build the image locally (using the provided `Dockerfile`), run it locally to verify that everything works as expected, and push it to the newly created Artifact Registry.
 Make sure that the Cloud Run is using the latest image.

 ### Success Criteria